The photo is from a lecture in New York by Mark Comerford.

 Take the car brand Volvo as an example; what do people think of when they see a Volvo?
 Expensive, Swedish, safety, mountains, forests … Zlatan Ibrahimovic?

 The Four Models of Public Relations (1984)

-Grunig and Hunt’s symmetrical two-way model has become the ideal for organizational communication around the world as they strive to achieve maximum efficiency.
-These days ,media technologies and social media has made most PR efforts more global, strategic, interactive and symmetric, thus making the symmetrical two-way model a norm for sustainable long-term communication.
+Grunig and Hunt’s symmetrical two-way model have become the ideal for organizational communication around the world as they strive to achieve maximum efficiency.
+These days, media technologies and social media have made most PR efforts more global, strategic, interactive and symmetric, thus making the symmetrical two-way model a norm for sustainable long-term communication.
 The audience is seen as individuals with different needs, where each and every one of them has the capability to influence their peers.

 — Sumenta Tran, 21, PR Student

 Are you sure the receivers get the message if you only have 140-characters?
 In today’s society, as social media is just getting bigger and everything must happen so fast, one feeling, one radical moment can change everything.